These are the Best 5G Phones you can buy in October: Samsung, Apple, Google, and more!

-Ultimately, if money is no object, my pick of the best 5G phones right now is a two-way tie between the Galaxy Z Fold 2 and the Galaxy S21 Ultra — but I understand the price makes either a no-go for many people.
-For most people, I think the iPhone 12 or OnePlus 9 are excellent purchases; you’re getting basically as good a smartphone as last year’s technology allows, at a reasonable price under four digits.
-Of course, if you’re on a tighter budget, then the Google Pixel 4a 5G is also a worthy choice.
+Ultimately, if money is no object, my pick of the best 5G phones right now is a two-way tie between the Galaxy Z Fold 3 and the Galaxy S21 Ultra — but I understand the price makes either a no-go for many people.
+For most people, I think the iPhone 13 or OnePlus 9 are excellent purchases; you’re getting basically as good a smartphone as last year’s technology allows, at a reasonable price under four digits.
+Of course, if you’re on a tighter budget, then the Google Pixel 5a is a good choice as well.